connervieira/HealthBox-Legacy/README.md

 ### Secure

 HealthBox uses encryption to make sure badly behaving programs can't access your health information without asking for permission.
+The only way for a program to read or write data is using an API key that you grant them.

+### Lightweight

+HealthBox is designed to be as lightweight as possible, meaning it is easy to run on a lightweight computer like a Raspberry Pi.
+It's also easy to run in the background on your computer without disrupting other tasks.

+### Extensible

+HealthBox is designed to be as easy as possible to extend with additional features using external programs.

 ## Credits

-Special thanks to [https://github.com/An0nDev](An0nDev) on GitHub for developing the server backend that HealthBox depends on!
+Special thanks to [https://github.com/An0nDev](https://github.com/An0nDev) on GitHub for developing the server backend that HealthBox depends on!